-The bellringers are back in the tower ringing the bells on a Monday evening practice.
+The bellringers ring the bells on a Monday evening practice.
 The bells are also rung for Sunday services and for other church occasions.

 The tower contains 6 bells hung for full circle change ringing.
 The heaviest bell weighs 9½cwt.
-The bells are rung from the ground floor and are hung anti-clockwise.
+The bells are rung from the ground floor and, unlike most other bells, are hung anti-clockwise.

 Sunday service ringing is currently 3:30pm-4:00pm on the third Sunday of the month.